fchmainy/k8s-trainings-101/README.md

 ## Optional Lab5 - Deploy a new version of the app and manage versioning with Ingress
 ### Description
-	- Deploy the version 2 (v2) of the web application
+> The goal of this lab is to deploy version 2 (v2) of the web application.
+You will use two different deployment Strategies:
+>  - Canary Realease
+>  - A/B Testing

+### Lab5 Tasks:

+There are multiple strategies to choose when releasing a new application version:
-	- Deployment Strategies (Canary Realease, A/B Testing...)
+- A/B Testing
+- Canary Testing
+- Blue/Green

+They are all variations on the same theme, which is to test the new version of the application, with a subset of users, and continue to send all other users to the oiriginal version.
+The aim is to minimise the risk of testing the new version of the application, by only exposing a small number of users to it.

+The decision on which strategy to employ comes down to what you want to achieve and who/what is testing the application.
+For reference, you can find some external documentation on this subject here: https://docs.flagger.app/usage/deployment-strategies

-### Build and deploy the version 2 of your application
-A new version of our application has been developed and ready to be released.
+**1. Build and deploy the version 2 (v2) of your application.** A new version of your application has been developed and is ready to be released.

-First, build and push the v2 front container image into your private container image registry.
+ - First, you must build and push the v2 front container image into your private container image registry.
 <pre>
 <b>
 cd ../v2/front/